0xproflupin/solana-durable-nonces/README.md

 ## Durable Nonce Applications
 As we've clearly seen throughout this guide, while the standard nonce mechanism allows for transactions to be included in a block within a specific timeframe, Durable Nonces in Solana provide an opportunity to create and sign a transaction that can be submitted at any point in the future.
-This opens up a wide range of use-cases that are otherwise not possible or too difficult to implement:
+This opens up a wide range of use cases that are otherwise not possible or too difficult to implement:

 1. **Scheduled Transactions**: One of the most apparent applications of Durable Nonces is the ability to schedule transactions.
 Users can pre-sign a transaction and then submit it at a later date, allowing for planned transfers, contract interactions, or even executing pre-determined investment strategies.

-2. **Multisig Wallets**: Durable Nonces are very useful for multi-signature wallets where one party signs a transaction and others may confirm at a later time.
+2. **Multisig Wallets**: Durable Nonces are very useful for multi-signature wallets where one party signs a transaction, and others may confirm at a later time.
 This feature enables the proposal, review, and later execution of a transaction within a trustless system.

 3. **Programs Requiring Future Interaction**: If a program on Solana requires interaction at a future point (such as a vesting contract or a timed release of funds), a transaction can be pre-signed using a Durable Nonce.
 This ensures the contract interaction happens at the correct time without necessitating the presence of the transaction creator.